2mol/site/content/posts/replit-haskell.md

 For example, we can write entire interactive command-line programs that repl.it will serve on those `https://[replname].[username].repl.run` domains.
 Just some of the basic highlights:

-- The great `containers` lets you use `Set`, `Map`, `Graph`, and `Tree`.
+- The great [`containers`](https://hackage.haskell.org/package/containers) lets you use `Set`, `Map`, `Graph`, and `Tree`.
 The first two are especially nice if you're used to dictionaries and sets from other languages.
-- The low-level `array` gives you a structure that is faster than list for accessing elements at an arbitrary index.
+- The low-level [`array`](https://hackage.haskell.org/package/array) gives you a structure that is faster than list for accessing elements at an arbitrary index.
-- `parsec` is your entry ticket into the world of ~~parser-combinators~~ INDUSTRIAL-STRENGTH PARSER COMBINATORS.
+- [`parsec`](https://hackage.haskell.org/package/parsec) is your entry ticket into the world of ~~parser-combinators~~ INDUSTRIAL-STRENGTH PARSER COMBINATORS.
-- `text` and `bytestring` replace `String` as the proper way to do either user-readable strings or binary data respectively.
+- [`text`](https://hackage.haskell.org/package/text) and [`bytestring`](https://hackage.haskell.org/package/bytestring) replace `String` as the proper way to do either user-readable strings or binary data respectively.
-- `mtl` is how [people cooler than me](https://www.parsonsmatt.org/2018/03/22/three_layer_haskell_cake.html) structure big-boy programs.
+- [`mtl`](https://hackage.haskell.org/package/mtl) is how [people cooler than me](https://www.parsonsmatt.org/2018/03/22/three_layer_haskell_cake.html) structure big-boy programs.
-- `template-haskell` is how you write Haskell that writes Haskell.
+- [`template-haskell`](https://hackage.haskell.org/package/template-haskell) is how you write Haskell that writes Haskell.
-- `filepath` and `directory` let you interact with the file system, which repl.it _totally lets you do_!
+- [`filepath`](https://hackage.haskell.org/package/filepath) and [`directory`](https://hackage.haskell.org/package/directory) let you interact with the file system, which repl.it _totally lets you do_!

-That's it for now.
-It would be great to have more libraries of course.
-For example to have `wreq` to make network requests, or some sort of graphics package would go a long way to make more useful programs.
+That's it for now, figure out the other libraries yourself.
+It would obviously be great to have more.
+For example to have [`wreq`](https://hackage.haskell.org/package/wreq) to make network requests, or some graphics package do create images or draw on the DOM.
 With a bit of luck and enough interest I'm sure repl.it can be convinced to include more packages.
-For example, I asked them over [twitter](https://twitter.com/replit) if they could update GHC from 8.0.x to 8.6.3 in the next couple of months, and they literally did that within an afternoon.
+Before discovering all this, I messaged them on their [twitter](https://twitter.com/replit) to ask if they could update GHC from 8.0.x to 8.6.3 in the coming year, and they literally did it within an afternoon.
 Amazing.

 What next?
-Use `haskeline` and go write a clone of [Zork](https://en.wikipedia.org/wiki/Zork)!
+Use [`haskeline`](https://hackage.haskell.org/package/haskeline) and go write a clone of [Zork](https://en.wikipedia.org/wiki/Zork)!
 Make some other cool things, share them on [r/haskell](https://old.reddit.com/r/haskell/), and/or come ask questions in the #haskell channel on the [functional programming discord](https://discord.me/fp).